orkunmuti/contractor-event-sourcing/server/README.md

 In order to send the user the latest state of a contract, we need to process the contract out of previous events.
 But it is kind of cumbersome to do this type of thing with every request.
 That's why I have added an simple in memory database called `diskdb`.
 It's also a in memory database and stores the objects in a `json` file in the project directory.
 The responsibility of this database is to subscribe to the event store and to create the current state of the contract based on events.
 So it more like a conventional database where we use
 `CRUD` operations.
 This allows us from not processing every contract on `get` and single contract in `post` requests.
+In terms of `CQRS`, this db is used for `Query` part mostly, that is updated by `Commands`.

 ![image](https://user-images.githubusercontent.com/16900879/142380001-b11d8025-07f1-4f39-96dd-2c53cd5fb30c.png)